MarcoGeral/COS760-Emotion-Analysis/README.md

 Each notebook is self-contained and will:

 1. Download the BRIGHTER dataset splits from Hugging Face Hub.
 2. Generate augmented training sets (Conditions B, C, D).
+(NOTE: condition C involves using a local LLM to generate the paraphrasing data, configure API keys and LLM config (see relevant section in code) for non-local models if you do not have Ollama and the gemma4 model installed locally)
 3. Fine-tune the model for each condition independently.
 4. Evaluate on the held-out test set and report macro, micro, and weighted F1.